Antonio Marzano

 Antonio Marzano (born 18 February 1935) is an Italian economist, academic and politician, who served as the minister of productive activities in the second cabinet of Silvio Berlusconi from 2001 to 2005.

 Early life and education

 Marzano was born in Rome on 18 February 1935.
 He holds a law degree.

 Career

 Marzano is an economist by profession.
 He worked at Abruzzi University from 1968 to 1971.
-He has been professor of economic and financial politics at the University of Rome since 1974 and professor of economic policy at the LUISS University of Rome since 1978.
+He became the professor of economic and financial politics at the University of Rome in 1974 and professor of economic policy at the LUISS University of Rome in 1978.
 He is a member of the Forza Italia.
 He was the economic advisor to Silvio Berlusconi in the 1990s.
 In 1996, he became a member of the Italian Parliament.